ADourou/Career_Landing/README.md

 This repository contains the visual design assets and high-fidelity mockups for the Career Landing project.
 All designs were created in **Figma**.

-*(This repo does not contain source code, only the design files and exported images.)*
+*(This repo does not contain source code, only the exported images.)*

 ## Key Features (Visualized)